Analyze data & present it in beautiful graphs and charts.

 For more about datasets, see the Datasets guide.

-An operators is a symbol (such as + or =) that performs an operation on a value or values.
+An operator is a symbol (such as + or =) that performs an operation on a value or values.
 For example, the operator + adds two values, and the operator = tests whether two values are equal.
 In the formula 100 + 20, the two number values are added together, resulting in 120; in the formula "Chicago" = "a", the two string values are compared and found to be not equal, resulting in false.

 Arithmetic operators perform arithmetic operations on numbers and result in other numbers.